We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 - It needs to work with a range of lures

-- It should provide excellent feedback allowing you to feel what the lure is doing
+It should provide excellent feedback, allowing you to feel what the lure is doing

-- It should feel comfortable over long periods of time
+- It should feel comfortable over long periods

 Shakespeare UglyStik GX2 Spinning Rod Review